s0met1m3s/UdemyCppExercises/3_MoreBasics/Vehicles/Exercise.md

 {
     // Id
     // Lane
-    // speed (meter/s)
+    // Speed (meter/s)
-    // Distance (meter)
+    // Relative Distance (meter)
 };

 struct NeighborVehiclesType
 {
-    // array for vehicles on left lane (2 vehicles)
+    // Array for nearby vehicles on left lane (2 vehicles in total)
-    // array for vehicles on center lane (2 vehicles)
+    // Array for nearby vehicles on center lane (2 vehicles in total)
-    // array for vehicles on right lane (2 vehicles) };
+    // Array for nearby vehicles on right lane (2 vehicles in total) };
 ```